 Generally, SUA makes your LAN appear as a single machine to the outside world.
 LAN users are invisible to outside users.
 However, some applications such as Cu-SeeMe, and ICQ will need to connect to the local user behind the P-660R-Tx v2.
-In such case, a SUA server must be entered in menu 15.2.1 to forward the incoming packets to the true destination behind SUA.
-Generally, we do not need extra settings of menu 15.2.1 for an outgoing connection.
-But for some applications we need to configure Web Configurator, Advanced Setup -> NAT ->Edit Details to make the outgoing connection work.
-After the required settings are completed the internal server or client applications can be accessed by using the P-660R-Tx v2's WAN IP address.
+In such case, a SUA server must be configured to forward the incoming packets to the true destination behind SUA.
+After the required server are configured in Web Configurator, Advanced Setup, Network -> NAT -> Port Forwarding, the internal server or client applications can be accessed by using the P-660R-Tx v2's WAN IP Address.